openode-io/dyn_nameserver/README.md

 dyn--nameserver--<HOSTNAME> -> IP
 ```

-This is hard coded currnetly in lib/nameserver.ex.
+This is hard coded currently in lib/nameserver.ex.

-Therefore you need another serverice which populate the redis key-values.
+Therefore you need another service which populates the redis key-values.